AmpereComputingAI/aio-examples/classification/mobilenet_v2/README.md

 ### Running instructions

-Before running any code you should first export the PYTHONPATH variable with path pointing to the model zoo directory, as well as DLS_NUM_THREADS specifying the number of threads to be used.
+Before running any code you should first export the PYTHONPATH variable with path pointing to the model zoo directory, as well as AIO_NUM_THREADS specifying the number of threads to be used.

 ```
 export PYTHONPATH=/path/to/model_zoo
-export DLS_NUM_THREADS=1
+export AIO_NUM_THREADS=1
 ```

 For the best experience we also recommend setting environment variables as specified below.